sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 EXAMPLE:

- Suppose, you have a system, in which two tasks are working together, one of them, task_1 - senses, gadthers and updates data in real time. task_2: request that data, and do some data processing algorithm.
+ Suppose, you have a system, in which two tasks are working together, one of them, task_1 - senses, gathers and updates data in real time. task_2: request that data, and do some data processing algorithm.

  In the event, that for whatever reason, maybe some bug, as could be: that there aren't enough memory..., the task_1 stops on working, or performing properly, so it may report the unfriendly: segmentation fault... at that point, the task_2, should be able to detect the problem, - there are some methods to do this - and it should try to fix the system, for example, re-launching, the task_1, or reseting/rebooting the whole system in the worst case.